treeverse/lakeFS/docs/howto/garbage-collection-committed.md

 ---
 layout: default
-title: Committed Objects
+title: (deprecated) Committed Objects
 description: Clean up unnecessary objects using the garbage collection feature in lakeFS.
 parent: Garbage Collection
 grand_parent: How-To
 nav_order: 10
 has_children: false
-redirect_from:
-  - /howto/garbage-collection.html
-  - /reference/garbage-collection.html
-  - /howto/garbage-collection-index.html
-  - /howto/garbage-collection.html
 ---

 # Garbage Collection: committed objects

+{: .warning-title }
+> Deprecation notice
+>
+> This page describes a deprecated feature.
+Please visit the new [garbage collection documentation](./garbage-collection.md).

 By default, lakeFS keeps all your objects forever.
 This allows you to travel back in time to previous versions of your data.
 However, sometimes you may want to hard-delete your objects - namely, delete them from the underlying storage.